sigasi/sigasi_insights/manual/plugins.md

 pager: true
 ---

-Since Sigasi is built on Eclipse, you can install third party Eclipse plugins.
+Since Sigasi Studio is built on Eclipse, you can install third party Eclipse plugins.

 The best place to start looking for a plugin is the [eclipse-marketplace].
 We list some interesting